Mount Eden Children's Academy

 Share this school

-Long waitlist for seats
+Waitlist for seats

 The campus also houses the Comprehensive Model School Project, which serves grades 6-12.
-The two schools occupy a dedicated portion of the building that is managed independently from the community center.
+The two schools occupy a portion of the building that is managed independently from the community center.